sap218/hugo-test/content/posts/phd-applications.md

 One question I remember clearly from my supervisor, "what would you do if I gave you a dataset of patients with heart disease?".
 Knowing this project was ML-based, I decided to try and go for that angle, despite the vagueness.
 I mentioned data cleaning is the first step and then said either a supervised or unsupervised method based on the research question.
-My supervisor seemed to like my response, but wanted to know more and asked what for some specifics.
+My supervisor seemed to like my response but wanted to know more and asked what for some specifics.
 I vaguely remember saying something similar: "Using `Python` I would do unsupervised clustering to look at patterns in the data" (showing skills).

 #### Trick questions

 This can be quite subjective - my opinion on a tricky question can differ from someone else's.
 Although I was prepared for my interview (research topic and presentation) and did some background research into the supervisor - I didn't read any of their papers!

-A question I recieved, "out of all your supervisors' papers, which one did you like the most?".
-This one personally I thought was a "trick" question (someone I spoke to afterward disgareed and thought it should be expected).
+A question I received, "out of all your supervisors' papers, which one did you like the most?".
+This one personally I thought was a "trick" question (someone I spoke to afterward disagreed and said this was a question to be expected).
-But personally this question caught me off guard!
+But personally, this question caught me off guard!
 I knew my supervisor's research areas but didn't read a paper and so I was completely honest and said something like, "I am really sorry but I haven't read any of their papers.
 But I have heard of *supervisor* and people have spoken fondly of them".
 I think they appreciated the honesty, and my supervisor seemed happy.

 ## Final tips/comments {#tips}